linkedin/venice/docs/proposals/vip-4.md

     * Having the ability to abort the swapping of a store-version to further regions.
     * Having the ability to rollback to the previous store-version in regions that already swapped.
 * Trigger informational events in proprietary monitoring systems after important lifecycle milestones are completed.

+The above use cases all are operator-centric, and so (at least for now) there is no concern of making it very ergonomic for Venice users to register new hooks or evolve old hooks dynamically.
+The general expectation is that there would be a small number of hooks maintained by the Venice operators and that it's ok for hooks to be bundled and upgraded alongside the Venice components.
+In cases where Venice users need to customize hook behaviors, that could be achieved via store-level configs passed into hooks, and there is no need to provide the flexibility of letting users register whole new hook implementations.

 ## Project Justification